kdl-org/kdl4j/README.md

 ## Status

-This project is alpha-quality.
-While it's well tested, there are almost certainly bugs still lurking.
+This project is beta-quality.
+It's been extensively tested, but the spec it implements is still in flux.

 ## Usage